 - Parasympathetic nervous system

-Finally, our parasympathetic nervous system is the system that triggers the “rest and digest” response.
+Finally, our parasympathetic nervous system is the system that restores the “rest and digest” response.
 This is the opposite of the “fight or flight” mechanism that’s dominant under chronic stress.
 CBD oil has the potential to calm this chronic stress response.

-INCREASES METABOLISM AND REDUCES APPETITE
+METABOLISM AND APPETITE

 A 2017 study found that feeding behaviors in mice changed significantly when CB cannabinoid receptors were stimulated.
 These changed behaviors resulted in weight loss and a more regulated metabolism.